Jesolo

-The Jesolo area stretches along the Venetian coast on a flat landscape overlooking the Adriatic Sea and edged by Jesolo’s own lagoon (22 km), and by the rivers Sile and Piave.
-This latter is edged by the opposite Laguna del Mort.
-The valley of Dragojesolo together with that of Grassabò, is the largest in the northern lagoon of Venice.
-The coastal strip is low and sandy, consisting of an uninterrupted beach about 12 kilometres long and varying in thickness between 30 and 100 metres.

 History

 In Roman times the lagoon extended over the area now occupied by the town.
 There were several islands in the lagoon, the biggest of which was known as Equilium, the place of horses.
 It is thought that Jesolo represents a corruption of this name.

-On August 1, 2023 a tornado touched down in the town.
+Following the fall of the Western Roman Empire, barbarian invasions occurred in Italy and the Veneto hinterland.
+This caused a migration from Roman cities, such as Altino, to the safer islands of the lagoon.
+With the Byzantine reconquest of the lagoon area, the district of Venetikà was created, first as part of the Exarchate of Italy and then as the Duchy of Venice.
+Equilio was one of the founding cities of this duchy and subsequently followed the fortunes of the Venetian Republic.
+Some of the first Dukes (Dogi) are traditionally consider to have been born in Equilio.
+The city became a flourishing center and subsequently was made the seat of a diocese.
+After that, a series of events (such as the movement of the patricians to Venice, the silting up of the lagoon, and the worsening of environmental conditions) led to a slow decline, culminating in 1466 with the suppression of the diocese.

 Origin of the name

 The ancient name of Jesolo was Equilium (from the Latin equos or from Venetic ekvo) which means "town of horses".
 The name refers to the breeding of horses, for which the ancient Venetians were famous.
 The current name of Jesolo probably comes from a series of transcription errors of the oldest name (Equilo, Esulo, Lesulo, Jexulo, Jexollo, Jesolum, Giesolo).
 From the 16th century until 1930, Jesolo was called Cavazuccherina.
 This name came from the canal of the same name (in Venetian Cava), opened on 20 April and built by Alvise Zucharin (Zuccherina).

 The official spelling used by the municipality is Jesolo but in the same time, the spelling Iesolo is also erroneously used.
 The use of "J" here is a rare example of a retained archaism, as the letter does not exist in the modern standard Italian alphabet, except in loanwords and proper names.